 - fantastic audio-receiver sets on all public tours,

-- They offer superior sound for our live commentary, they screen out background street noise and, crucially…
+- They offer superior sound for our live commentary, screen out background street noise and, crucially…

 - allow enhanced social distancing

 - The cost of this audio headset technology is borne by us and included in your ticket price.

 - All this and Dublin’s best tours!